 I don’t get the feeling the writers really know children.
 Muriel as a three and a half year old has one tooth.
 This is an age when children (temporarily) have a full set of teeth.

 I also don’t buy that Muriel would have been such a bratty three and a half year old, but that is not the point.
 (Show me the child at three and I’ll show you the woman.)
 The point is to have fun.
 I can believe the hurricane results in some kind of personality change.

 It’s interesting what I find believable and unbelievable, because this show is full of unbelievable things.
 We accept that Courage magically finds a tricycle and a kite as he’s chasing after Muriel.
 It’s funny that he can ‘trip’ up a hurricane.
 If the writers wanted to, they could have had the house magically rebuilt when Courage returns.
 We often see the house decimated at the end of an episode, only to see it just the same as it ever was at the beginning of the next.
 But no — that’s the thing about the rules of story — the writers must wait until the end of this episode before rebuilding the house.

 The carnivalesque antics must therefore take place in a house with no roof.

-And this is the main battle — pleasing Muriel who demands very specific food and then refuses to eat it and keeping her safe.
+And this is the main big struggle — pleasing Muriel who demands very specific food and then refuses to eat it and keeping her safe.

 When Muriel makes a nuisance of herself on the plane to the Southern Hemisphere even the pilot jumps out with a parachute, unable to stand it anymore.
 He wishes Courage good luck and hands him a plane flying manual.